 Two key shortcomings in the ETF and mutual fund industry cause this large discrepancy:

-These issues are related, in my opinion.
-If investors had more insight into the quality of funds’ holdings, I think they would allocate a lot less money to funds with poor quality holdings.
+These shortcomings are related.
+If investors had more insight into the quality of funds’ holdings, I think they would allocate less money to funds with poor quality holdings.
+Many funds would cease to exist.

 Investors deserve research on the quality of stocks held by ETFs and mutual funds.